Telecommunications Infrastructure (Leasehold Property) Bill

 Overview

-The Telecommunications Infrastructure (Leasehold Property) Bill amends the electronic communications code within the Communications Act 2003.
-It aims to streamline the process for telecommunications operators to install infrastructure on leasehold property, particularly in cases where the property owner is unresponsive to requests.
+This bill amends the electronic communications code within the Communications Act 2003 to streamline the process for telecommunications companies to install equipment on land connected to leased properties, particularly in situations where the landowner is unresponsive.

 Description

-The Bill introduces Part 4A to the electronic communications code.
-This new part allows telecommunications operators to apply to a court for an order to install infrastructure on land connected to leased premises if the property owner fails to respond to repeated requests.
+The bill inserts Part 4A into Schedule 3A of the Communications Act 2003.
+This new part allows telecommunications operators to apply to the court for an order imposing an agreement granting them rights to use land connected to leased premises for the purpose of providing electronic communications services.
+This applies when the landowner (or other interested party) does not respond to repeated notices seeking agreement.

 Compensation